- Do You Need Help with Feeding?

 You can find further information on how to store it and transport it to hospital if required from this website: https://www.breastfeedingnetwork.org.uk/wp-content/pdfs/BFNExpressing_and_Storing.pdf

 Your midwife will always be able to answer any queries you may have in regards to breastfeeding, but if they feel they require further assistance in your care plan, they may suggest a referral to the Infant Feeding Specialist Midwife.

 If you have decided to bottle feed your baby, please use the information on this page to do so as safely as possible.

 You may have decided to feed your own expressed milk in a bottle, or decided to feed only formula milk.
 You may have decided to offer formula in addition to your own milk.
-If this is what you decide, it is important to try and continue to provide as much breastmilk as possible, so your baby to benefit from the health benefits breast milk provides.
+If this is what you decide, it is important to try and continue to provide as much breastmilk as possible, so your baby can continue to benefit from the health benefits breast milk provides.
 If you wish to return to full breastfeeding at any time, please ask your midwife for further help and information.

 If you have chosen to formula feed, at Lancashire Teaching Hospitals Trust, we encourage you to give your baby their first feed whilst remaining in skin to skin following birth as this helps to start building a close and loving relationship.
 Holding your baby in skin to skin for at least an hour or until after their first feed also helps them adapt to life outside the womb better.

 If you have chosen to formula feed, please be aware that at Lancashire Teaching Hospitals, we cannot store opened bottles of formula in our fridges.
 Therefore, all parents who choose to formula feed, will need to bring in ‘First Milk Starter Packs’ into hospital with them.